Rachel2308/from-field-to-frame/README.md

 ### Code

-* The code that formed the basis of the project is based on the code from the Task Manager App Walkthrough project on the LMS.
+* The code that formed the basis of the project is based on the Boutique Ado Walkthrough project on the LMS.
-* Code for the forms, modal and navbars were adapted from the materialize framework.
+* The code for the contact form is based this [ordinarycoders tutorial](https://www.ordinarycoders.com/blog/article/build-a-django-contact-form-with-email-backend)